auth0/docs/articles/quickstart/spa/angular2/04-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authorization and access control to your application.
+description: This tutorial demonstrates how to add authorization and access control to an Angular2+ application.
 budicon: 546
 topics:
   - quickstarts